My Purpose-Driven Career

 "Samuel Pang is not only a fantastic performer, but an inspirational educator.
 His incorporation of differing techniques while teaching helped each student learn the best of their abilities.
 I feel that my skills improved drastically and I finally found the meaning and purpose behind the instrument as a music student at OU!" - Molly Mercer (University of Oklahoma, Group Piano Level 4 Student)

-"Samuel did a great job teaching this course; he always had everyone participate in class discussion,which held everyone accountable."
+"Samuel did a great job teaching this course; he always had everyone participate in class discussion, which held everyone accountable.""Samuel was nice and always made us feel like we could ask him for help!
+The class was structured well, and we never got too off track."

 "Samuel as a teacher is just an amazing guy.
 Very joyous and always has a smile on his face.
-He makes it easy to go to class, to have fun and to learn.""The additional musical instruction about phrasing and pedal use from Mr. Pang was very useful.""Samuel has always hosted a supportive environment in his classes.""Samuel is super compassionate, we love him."- Anonymous Group Piano Class evaluations by students at the University of Oklahoma
+He makes it easy to go to class, to have fun and to learn.""The additional musical instruction about phrasing and pedal use from Mr. Pang was very useful.""Samuel has always hosted a supportive environment in his classes.""Samuel is super compassionate, we love him."- Anonymous Group Piano Class (Level 3 and 4), Spring 2025 and Fall 2025, evaluations by students at the University of Oklahoma

 Pre-college Teaching